 Criminal Justice Journalists, a non-profit, member supported organization was founded in 1997.
 Our goal is to improve the quality and accuracy of news reporting on crime, law enforcement, and the judicial system.
 In January 2001, CJJ affiliated with the Jerry Lee Center of Criminology of the University of Pennsylvania.
 The center was founded by Jerry Lee, president of WBEB-FM in Philadelphia.
 CJJ later affiliated with the John Jay College of Criminal Justice.
 We publish The Crime Report website with the college’s Center on Media, Crime and Justice.
 For the latest Crime and Justice News, visit http://thecrimereport.org.

 To learn more about CJJ, please visit:

 - ListServ — join our Cops & Court Reporters discussion list

 - Membership — find out how to become a member of CJJ.

 - Previous Conferences — read program information and press releases about our conferences.

-CJJ collaborated with Investigative Reporters and Editors (IRE) to write a guide to journalists for interpreting crime statistics.
-We cover the FBI’s Uniform Crime Reports, the Bureau of Justice Statistics’s National Crime Victimization Survey, and other key statistical sources for reporters.
+In the 1990s, CJJ began collaborating with Investigative Reporters and Editors (IRE) to write a guide to journalists for interpreting crime statistics.
+We cover the FBI’s Uniform Crime Reports, the Bureau of Justice Statistics’s National Crime Victimization Survey, and other key statistical sources for reporters, not only on crime trends but also on the entire criminal justice system.
 The guide is available to CJJ members at the IRE member cost: $15.
-The second edition was published in 2010.
-You may order it at www.ire.org/store/books/crime.html.
+The third edition was published in 2016.
+You may order it on the IRE website.